Back to blog

 The MVNO business model is all about strategic partnerships, creative pricing, and targeted marketing.
 If you’re looking to start an MVNO, it’s vital that you understand the mechanics.
 Here’s a breakdown of how MVNOs operate and turn a profit:

 • Wholesale network agreements: MVNOs buy network capacity at wholesale prices.
 These agreements vary widely in terms of pricing, data limits, and service quality, and getting a good deal is critical to the MVNO’s success.
-These costs are usually fixed, which means MVNOs have to carefully manage their customer base to maintain profitability.

 • Custom branding and unique offers: Unlike traditional carriers, MVNOs have the freedom to create unique, customer-centric brands that resonate with specific market segments.
 Whether it’s Mint Mobile’s low-cost, no-frills plans or Google Fi’s seamless international coverage, MVNOs carve out niches by catering to specific customer needs and preferences.